uhIgnacio-zz/Not-Cyrus/README.md

 <h1>Here's my discord: !fishgang Cy#1792</h1>

-# Note, half of my (golang) repos are stuff I was making while still proper getting the foothold of it.
-I keep them on my github for 2 reasons.
+# Note, half of my (golang) repos are stuff I was making while still getting the foothold of it.
+I keep them on my github bec

 - It shows how well I've improved in the language (in my opinion)